byterubpay/byterub-site/_posts/2015-03-09-byterub-missive-for-the-week-of-2015-03-09.md

 Gingeropolus
-now if i could ask just one other question. i don't know this one that you probably might not want to answer but I'm curious how does this work on the back end. like can you give any sort of like brief synopsis of that. because I'm curious like do you take the xmr and then go and buy the bitcoin like where does the bitcoin come from in this i guess is the question.
+now if i could ask just one other question. i don't know this one that you probably might not want to answer but I'm curious how does this work on the back end. like can you give any sort of like brief synopsis of that. because I'm curious like do you take the btr and then go and buy the bitcoin like where does the bitcoin come from in this i guess is the question.

 #### Krongle